JustavGunker/02456-final-project/README.md

-This is the repository for the final project in DTU course 02456 Deep Learning.
+This is the repository for the final project in DTU course 02456 Deep Learning by group 76.